Palestinian twins open cafe in converted jet in West Bank

 After more than a decade of saving, they decided in 2020 to begin rebuilding what they lost, this time starting with the renovation of the airplane.
 The coronavirus crisis, which included multiple lockdowns, hit the Palestinian economy hard and caused further delays.

 Following months of work, the aircraft is almost ready for full service.
-The interior is freshly painted, fitted with electricity and nine tables and the doors are connected to two old jetways allowing customers to board safely.
+The interior is freshly painted, fitted with electricity and nine tables and the doors are connected to two old sets of airstairs allowing customers to board safely.
 The nose of the plane has been painted with colors of the Palestinian flag and the tail with Jordanian colors.

 The cafe is already open and the brothers hope to open the restaurant next month.
 They plan to install a kitchen below the body of the plane to serve food to customers on board.